 How to charge a battery?

-Starting with the lead acid battery, we can describe the chemical reactions which store and discharge electrons, described as the “Double Sulphate Theory”
+Starting with the lead acid battery chemical reaction, we can describe the chemical reactions which store and discharge electrons, described as the “Double Sulphate Theory”

 In this reaction the electrolyte, dilute sulphuric acid, is converted to water as it reacts with the positive and negative plates during discharge.
 The negative plate is oxidised as it gives up electrons to form lead sulphate and the positive is reduced from lead oxide to lead sulphate as it accepts electrons to convert lead dioxide to lead sulphate.
 During this time the production of water causes dilution of the acid electrolyte and a reduction in the potential difference between the plates.
 This produces a lower electrolyte SG and a lower battery voltage.
 On charge this is reversed.
 These two parameters, battery voltage and electrolyte SG, are therefore measurements of a lead acid battery’s state of charge.